Faaizz/schwarz_probearbeit/README.md

 1. User: `admin` with password: `password` and roles: `[ROLE_USER, ROLE_ADMIN]`
 2. User: `user` with password: `password` and roles: `[ROLE_USER]`.

-Additional users can be created via the [http://localhost:8000/register](http://localhost:8000/users) route.
+Additional users can be created via the [http://localhost:8000/register](http://localhost:8000/register) route.
+And an existing user can login via [http://localhost:8000/register](http://localhost:8000/login)

 ## Testing The Application